-Benjamin Franklin has links to many places across London and the United Kingdom, listed below.
+Benjamin Franklin (and many other found fathers) have links to many places across London and the United Kingdom, listed below.

 Royal Society of Arts

 Based originally at Rawthmell’s Coffee House in Covent Garden, Franklin saw the construction of the current building, designed by renowned Georgian architect Robert Adam in the early 1770s.
 In 1956, the society instituted a Benjamin Franklin Medal to commemorate the 200th anniversary of Franklin’s membership of the Society.
 The Society periodically confers the Medal on individuals, groups and organisations who have made profound efforts to forward Anglo-American understanding in areas closely linked to the RSA’s agenda.
 Distinguished members of the Society have included Karl Marx, William Hogarth, and Richard Attenborough.
 You can find the building a stone’s throw away from Benjamin Franklin House on John Adam Street, just behind the Strand.

 The Royal Institution, established in 1799, can be found on Albemarle Street, which houses the Faraday rooms in honour of Michael Faraday.
 Faraday carried out major work in electricity following in Franklin’s footsteps (Faraday was born in 1791, a year after Franklin died).
 He also made great in-roads into the fields of electrochemistry and electromagnetism, becoming Professor of Chemistry at the Royal Institution.
 The goal of the organisation from its original charter is: